- Last updated:

 The advocate should be involved in the initial consent/assent process and any re-consenting/assenting that occurs during the course of the study.
 For studies that obtain written documentation of informed consent/assent, the advocate should sign and date the consent document in addition to the person who is legally capable of providing consent for the ward.
 Additionally, if at any time new or important information is discovered that may affect the ward's health, welfare, or willingness to continue in the study, this information should be communicated to the advocate.

 The IU Policy on Programs Involving Children applies to all research activities, in addition to many other ongoing or planned events designed to include children.
-Investigators are obligated to meet the requirements of this policy in addition to the regulatory requirements described above.
+Investigators are obligated to meet the requirements of this Policy in addition to the regulatory requirements described in the IU HRPP Policies.